joelberkeley/spidr/tutorials/BayesianOptimization.md

 We can now think about combining empirical values by combining `Connection i` values.
 How then do we do that?
 Let's take a look in the context of the above diagram.
 If we'd constructed each empirical value first, then combined them, we'd have a `x : Acquisition 1 [2]` and an `f : Acquisition 1 [2] -> Acquisition 1 [2]`, from which we construct a complete acquisition function as `f x`.
 But as we explained earlier, we're not constructing our empirical values at this point, so we have a `x_conn : Connection i Acquisition 1 [2]` and `f_conn : Connection i (Acquisition 1 [2] -> Acquisition 1 [2])`, and we need to apply the function in the context of a `Connection`.
 This is the role of an applicative functor: lifting function application to a context.
 We simply make `Connection i` an applicative functor and, in Idris, we can write function application in a context as `f_conn <*> x_conn`.
 Similarly, we can't optimize the acquisition function in the resulting `y_conn : Connection i Acquisition` directly, but we can use the functor's `map` method instead, as `map optimizer y_conn`, resulting in a `Connection i (Tensor 1 [2] Double)`, which gives us precisely the empirical points we're after.

 Let's now implement this example.
 We'll choose a particular representation for our data and models on the way.
-First off we'll need some data on failure regions,
+We'll reuse the data from above for objective values, define some data on failure regions,

 ```idris
 failureData : Data {samples=4} [2] [1]
 failureData = (const [[0.3, 0.4], [0.5, 0.2], [0.3, 0.9], [0.7, 0.1]], const [[0], [0], [0], [1]])
 ```

-and to model that data (spidr doesn't currently have the functionality for an appropriate model, so we'll use stubs to illustrate the idea)
+and model the failure data (spidr doesn't currently have the functionality for an appropriate model, so we'll use stubs to illustrate the idea)

 ```idris
 data Bernoulli : Shape -> Nat -> Type where